 Sources with multiple wavelengths from one connector provide greater productivity when performing multi wavelength attenuation measurements.
 The following alternative ideas may also improve productivity:

-- Note that a major improvement in productivity is possible by using a source with no warm up time.
-With many sources, dual wavelength verification is very slow because when the wavelength is changed, the source has to be left to warm up again.
+- Note that a major improvement in productivity is possible by using a source with no warmup time.
+With many sources, dual wavelength verification is very slow because when the wavelength is changed, the source must be left to warm up again.
 In practice this often results in dual wavelength tests being performed so that the cable is tested at one wavelength, and then re-tested at the other.
 This takes twice as long!